Pjaerr/joshuaj.co.uk/src/blogposts/building-desktop-app-svelte-electron.md

 🎉 You should now have a working markdown editor!

-## Building for Windows and Mac 🏗️
+## Building for your current platform 🏗️

+To package the app, we can use a CLI tool called [electron-packager](https://www.npmjs.com/package/electron-packager)

+1. First start by installing the package locally: `npm install electron-packager --save-dev`

+2. Then remove the `sirv-cli` package from the package.json file (we don't need this for an electron app).

+3. Move the `electron` package into the `devDependencies`

+4. Add a "main" property to the package json that points to the entry file: `"main": "./main.js"`

+5. Add a "productName" property to the package json: `"productName": "markdown-editor"`

+6. Add a "package" script to the scripts: `"package": "npm install && npm run build && electron-packager ."`

+7. Run `npm run package` to build your electron app for your current platform

+This will create a folder with your executable in (on windows) and the relevant files if on mac os.
+You can check out the electron-packager docs [here](https://www.npmjs.com/package/electron-packager) for more information.

 ## Conclusion

 With very little code we've managed to build a very basic markdown editor using Svelte and Electron.
+This blogpost was really just a whistle-stop tour of how to get started, if you want to properly make something, please use the official Electron [docs](https://www.electronjs.org/docs) or more indepth [tutorials](https://www.electronjs.org/docs/tutorial).

+PS: I will be giving a really short lightning talk on this in March at the [Svelte London Meetup](https://www.meetup.com/svelte/events/268428373/).